-The student has the right to a refund of tuition (i.e., excluding the non-refundable application and registration fees).
-Refund is a prorated portion of the tuition paid, based upon the number of class periods of instruction given by the Institute between the beginning of the term and the date upon which written notification of the student's desire to withdraw is received.
+A refund is a prorated portion of the tuition paid, based upon the number of class periods of instruction given by the Institute between the beginning of the term and the date upon which written notification of the student's desire to withdraw is received.
 Refunds will be prorated only through the first 60% of the semester.
-(Email notification is not adequate, registered letter is best means of establishing date of notification.)
-It is the responsibility of a student who has received financial aid through the GTU to inform the GTU Financial Aid Office of their intent to withdraw.
-No refund of tuition will be made until that office verifies that they have been informed and that any responsibility that the student has regarding financial aid received has been discharged.
 If the school cancels or discontinues an educational program, the school will make a full refund of all charges.
 Refunds will be paid within thirty days of cancellation or completion of withdrawal process.